-Bacon Jalapeno Cheddar Quiche is a scrumptious breakfast or brunch dish with a slightly spicy kick.
-Garnish with salsa and sour cream for a delicious bite!
+Bacon Jalapeño Cheddar Quiche is a scrumptious breakfast or brunch dish bursting with a trio of savory flavors.
+Garnish with salsa (or hot sauce) and sour cream for a delicious bite!

 What is quiche?